muldjord/occurity/README.md

 * Add all charts to combo in preferences to allow setting `startingChart` config variable

 #### Version 0.8.0 (In progress, unreleased)
-* Added attention gif animation option to 'optotype' chart with key `v`.
+* Added attention gif animation option to 'optotype' chart.
+Show / hide with `a`.
 Set with `animation="file.gif"`
-* Added fullscreen attention video option to 'optotype' chart with key `v`.
-Set with `animation="file.mp4"`.
+* Added fullscreen attention video option to 'optotype' chart.
+Play / stop with `z` and `x`.
+Currently hardcoded to load and play `./video.mp4`.
 Be aware that the Raspberry Pi might struggle with Full-HD videos, so lower resolution is recommended
 * Added option to skip multiple lines on `optotype` charts using `w` and `s`.
 Configure number of lines in Preferences
 * Added pincode dialog to preferences.
 Pincode can be set in config.ini with `pinCode=0000`
 * Changed mainSettings to reference instead of pointer